Jemaa el-Fna Square

 Marrakech is a city of two worlds for stroller parents.
 The ancient medina - the heart of the city - is virtually impossible with a stroller: narrow alleys, motorcycles zooming past, donkey carts, crowds, and uneven stone surfaces.
 Leave the stroller behind and use a carrier.
 However, the Ville Nouvelle (new city) and areas like Gueliz and the Majorelle Garden district have wider streets and are somewhat manageable.
 Moroccans are warm and helpful, and children are genuinely welcome in the culture.

-Not really — consider a carrier Marrakech scores 37/100 on our stroller-friendliness scale.
+Not really — Marrakech scores 37/100, and a baby carrier will save your sanity.
 Marrakech's medina is impossible with a stroller - carrier only inside the walls, new city is manageable.

 What to book before your family trip